HCC Online Faculty

 Selected Applications in Compliance – Quality

-Rupa S. Lloyd, is a healthcare regulatory partner with Dell Salter, P.A. and a Board Certified Professional in Patient Safety.
-Prior to joining the firm, she was an Associate Director with the University of Florida representing the academic medical center Colleges of Medicine, Nursing, Pharmacy, Dentistry, Public Health and Health Professions, Veterinary Medicine, and related centers and institutes.
+Rupa S. Lloyd, is a healthcare regulatory and transactional shareholder with GrayRobinson, P.A. and a Board Certified Professional in Patient Safety.
+Prior to her return to private practice, she was an Associate Director with the University of Florida representing the academic medical center Colleges of Medicine, Nursing, Pharmacy, Dentistry, Public Health and Health Professions, Veterinary Medicine, and related centers and institutes.
 She was responsible for ensuring negotiated arrangements were both financially and operationally equitable to UF Health, and appropriately addressed regulatory compliance, risk management, quality assurance and improvement, and patient satisfaction considerations.
 Her work supported UF Health's strategic goals of improving upon quality and safety of patient care.
 Ms. Lloyd is licensed to practice law in PA, and FL, and as a Health Care Risk Manager by the FL Agency for Health Care Administration.
 The health care risk management process is defined by The Joint Commission as those clinical and administrative activities undertaken to identify, evaluate, and reduce the risk of injury to patients, staff, and visitors and the risk of loss to the organization itself.

 Ms. Lloyd has authored several articles with the American Health Lawyers Association, taught on health law topics as a guest lecturer at the UF Levin College of Law, and as a visiting professor at the University of Toledo College of Law.
 She started her legal career as a summer associate with Duane Morris, and then joined Houston Harbaugh as an attorney representing physician practices and other health care organizations with emphasis on privacy, fraud and abuse compliance, corporate and employment relationships between hospitals, health care practices and their physician employees.